Involve EnergyGet your numbers

 The short answer

-NZ businesses fund solar four ways: cash, bank green lending, dated offers like ASB's Smart Solar Loan (0 percent for five years up to $150,000 for rural customers, applications before 30 June 2026), or PPAs with no upfront cost but no asset ownership.
+NZ businesses fund solar four ways: cash, bank green lending, dated offers like ASB's Smart Solar Loan (0 percent for five years up to $150,000 for rural customers, when available), or PPAs with no upfront cost but no asset ownership.
 Owning the system captures the Investment Boost deduction; PPAs hand it to the provider.

 The options, honestly compared